 Catholic nun Suzanne Aubert was one of the best-known 19th-century practitioners.
 She based her remedies on native plants and used them to treat Māori patients.
 Aubert’s remedies were sold commercially in the 1890s.
 Another prominent later practitioner was Dr Ulric Williams, a conventional doctor turned naturopath.
 He treated patients at his Whanganui clinic for a number of decades from the 1930s.
 Williams emphasised nutrition and healthy living rather than herbal medicines.

 Some practitioners were controversial.
 Indian-born herbalist Abraham Salaman, who emigrated to New Zealand in 1903, spent time in jail after two patients died, but his treatment was endorsed by many satisfied clients.

 Naturopathy is unregulated.
-However, in 2010 herbal medicine was being considered for regulation.
-Naturopaths are represented by the New Zealand Society of Naturopaths.
+Naturopaths are represented by the Naturopaths and Medical Herbalists of New Zealand.
 There are four colleges of naturopathy in New Zealand.

 Rongoā is traditional Māori medicine that was passed on through word of mouth before European contact.
 Tohunga ahurewa (priests) were often responsible for rongoā, especially its spiritual aspects, and sickness was sometimes seen as an outcome of disharmony with nature.
 Plants such as kawakawa (pepper tree), harakeke (flax), rata, koromiko, rimu, kōwhai and mānuka were often used for mate tangata – human illnesses rather than spiritual afflictions.